Five Problems with Anti-Rioting Laws

-While the government has a legitimate interest in combatting riots, every state already has laws on the books that protect people and property from violence.
+While the government has a legitimate interest in combating riots, every state already has laws on the books that protect people and property from violence.
 There is little evidence that anti-rioting laws deter rioting or provide law enforcement with effective tools to stop it.
 In fact, three states have no anti-rioting law at all, and over half have no incitement to riot offense.

 Instead, anti-rioting laws have a history of abuse, allowing the government to bring charges with extreme penalties against protesters, politicians, and other Americans engaged in protected First Amendment activity.
 They can also lead to costly lawsuits that sap state coffers and waste taxpayer money.
 These laws should either be better targeted or eliminated.

 1. Overbroad anti-rioting laws can cover peaceful protesters and bystanders.

 Anti-rioting laws are often written in an overbroad manner that can capture people who do not engage in any property damage or violence.
 For example, in 2020, a Kentucky State Representative was arrested for felony rioting during a racial justice protest after someone in a crowd she was near threw a flare into a public library.
 By making individuals liable for others’ unlawful conduct, many anti-rioting laws violate the Constitution’s ban on “guilt by association”, which the Supreme Court has found is “a philosophy alien to the traditions of a free society.”